-I use fall colored rice for another sensory tub that I use around the same time of the year for sorting syllables.
+I use fall-colored rice for another sensory tub around the same time of the year for sorting syllables.
 And this time, I added some fine motor work by having students pin their sorted cards under the correct number of syllables.
-It just adds that little extra bit of fun and interest to keep them engaged.
+It just adds a little bit of fun and interest to keep them engaged.
 (RF.K.2b)

 I often use whatever is available and on hand when the need arises.
-This fall when I was working with my Word Family sorts, I wanted to spice things up a bit so I grabbed a bucket of acorns for my guided reading group to dig through and sort word families.
+When I was working with my Word Family sorts this fall, I wanted to spice things up a bit, so I grabbed a bucket of acorns for my guided reading group to dig through and sort word families.
 (RF.K.2.c)

-During our study of polar animals, these little guys were in our table along with some tinsel, fake snow and Styrofoam.
+During our study of polar animals, these little guys were in our table with some tinsel, fake snow, and Styrofoam.
 Students retold facts they learned about polar animals through retelling.
 It was one of the most favorite sensory stations all year.
 (SL.K.2, SL.K.4, SL.K.6)

 I actually keep a list of ideas and items for each month of the year in my planning binder.
 They’re part of my Getting Started with Sensory Table Activities Pack and will be included in each new monthly Sensory Table pack as well.

 I like to use items that will last a couple of years.
-I have my kids wash their hands before and after they use the table so in my mind, there aren’t as many germs (right?).
-In any case, colored pasta is always a good way to start the year because it is large and with it you can easily teach clean up procedures.
+I have my kids wash their hands before and after they use the table, so in my mind, there aren’t as many germs (right?).
+In any case, colored pasta is always a good way to start the year because it is large, and with it, you can easily teach clean-up procedures.
 And the color . . .
-I love using the neon colored food coloring for these because it just turns out so pretty.
+I love using neon-colored food coloring for these because it turns out so pretty.

 Rice is also a good material to use.
 In the winter months, just white is just fine, but of course, dying it makes it spectacular.

 Green for St. Patrick’s Day with discarded gold carnival tokens (I printed real and nonsense words on them.)
 Who doesn’t like searching for gold?